psyGamer/AvaloniaFeatherline/README.md

-# featherline
+# AvaloniaFeatherline

-algorithm for analog feather movement in Celeste
+A genetic algorithm for TASing analog feather movement in Celeste, which uses AvaloniaUI.

-created by TheRoboMan, tntfalle, Kataiser, mikachelya
+# Credits

-special thanks to TASMalleo
+[Featherline](https://github.com/ella-TAS/featherline), the original Windows Forms application, created by: TheRoboMan, EllaTAS, Kataiser and mikachelya.